MicrosoftDocs/power-automate-docs/articles/desktop-flows/variable-data-types.md

 ![Screenshot of a Set variable action that creates a new datatable with column headers.](media\data-tables\set-variable-action-datatable-column-headers.png)

-To add a new row to an existing table, use the **Insert row into data table** action or create an expression containing the variable name of the datatable, a plus character (**+**), and the values you want to add in brackets.
+To add a new row to an existing table, use the **Insert row into data table** action.
+Alternatively, create an expression containing the variable name of the datatable, a plus character (**+**), and the values you want to add in brackets.

 ![Screenshot of a Set variable action that adds a new row to a datatable.](media\data-tables\set-variable-action-datatable-new-row.png)

+Besides inserting rows into datatables, desktop flows offer various actions that manipulate datatables.
+You can find the full list with these actions in the [variables actions reference](actions-reference/variables.md#data-table).

 To retrieve a specific item of a datatable, use the following notation: **%VariableName\[RowNumber\]\[ColumnNumber\]%**.
 Keep in mind that the **RowNumber** and the **ColumnNumber** should be 0 for the first item (row or column).